 The purpose of the example AD function is to enable SAE L2+ hands-free in-lane driving between specific sections of given highways under well-defined operational conditions.
 If the boundary conditions are met (as detailed in Operational domain), the AD system - containing the AD application SW logic - can manage all dynamic driving tasks (steering, acceleration, deceleration, lane change, signaling intentions) under human supervision.

-The AD system is expected to run on automotive embedded hardware platforms like the Nvidia Drive AGX.
+The AD system is expected to run on automotive embedded hardware platforms like the Nvidia Drive Orin or Qualcomm Snapdragon Ride.

 3.2 SENSOR SYSTEM